My Story with Onavo (a Facebook's Acquisition)

 http://cf.onavo.com/iphone/mc/deactivate.html?url=/somethingthatIforget/&seed=1394953248

-So it looks like it is vulnerable to Open Redirect.
+It seems vulnerable to Open Redirect.

 I executed the link this: